Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 This is an outstanding project.
 See how to make this light bulb lamp by going to Instructables.

-How cute is this little snowman.
-If you'd also like to make a snowman, go to thrifty fun for the directions.
+If you'd also like to make your own light bulb bugs, go to Rokolee for the directions.

 You'll find the directions for making this cute little light bulb Easter bunny at Beth Watson design studio.
 Adorable!